Paradise Lost: Study Hub

 Video 1: Mapping the Structure and Plot of Paradise Lost

-This first video in a three-part series offers a clear, visual roadmap to John Milton's Paradise Lost, designed to support preparation for an oral exam.
+This first video in a five-part series offers a clear, visual roadmap to John Milton's Paradise Lost, designed to support preparation for an oral exam.
 Anna and Anne create a comprehensive map of the poem's plot and structure, helping students see how the epic unfolds and how its major episodes connect.
 Along the way, the video highlights essential literary terms and concepts that are frequently discussed in exams, making it a practical starting point before exploring the next parts of the series.

 Interactive Word List